Noctis0712/Noctis0712.github.io/content/posts/git.md

 draft: false
 ---

 Since you’re reading this, I’m going to assume you already know a thing or two about writing computer code.
-And if you know that, you’re also know that it can break down at any time because of some minor change.
+And if you know that, you also know that it can break down at any time because of some minor change.

 But changes are necessary.
 Software needs updates, be it bug fixes, performance improvements, or some cool new features.
 With all these constant changes happening, we need some way to track them.
 And while making these very changes, we tend to break code that was working just fine which leads to us worrying about reverting the code back to its working state, except it’s a tedious task and(or) we don’t remember how the code exactly was because there’s usually just so much of it.